aprokopenko/justcustomfields/readme.txt

 == Description ==

-Just Custom Fields adds ability to extend your Posts, Pages (and other custom post types) with additional fields.
+Just Custom Fields adds ability to extend your Posts, Pages (and other custom post types) and Taxonomies with additional fields.
 After installation, you will see a simple settings page, which is self-explanatory to use.
-We use the standard WordPress PostMeta API to save fields data, so you can use standard WordPress functions in your themes/plugins to get data.
+We use the standard WordPress PostMeta API and TaxonomyMeta API to save fields data, so you can use standard WordPress functions in your themes/plugins to get data.

 **IMPORTANT** We do not recommend update plugins on your existing sites from version 2.* to version 3.0+.
 JCF v3.0+ is not compatible with versions 2.*, so some field settings can be lost (and as a result - wrong values on post edit pages).